Henry VII Chronology – What Happened 1497–1498?

 Perkin Warbeck Expelled from Scotland

-Henry VII called for James IV to surrender Perkin Warbeck to England.
+Henry VII called for James IV to surrender the Pretender Perkin Warbeck to England.
 He stated that James had broken the Anglo-Scots peace treaty and that if Warbeck was not expelled from Scotland the two countries would be at war.
 Ferdinand of Spain, fearful of an alliance between Scotland and France, instructed his ambassador to persuade James to comply with Henry’s wishes.
 James eventually realised that the alliance with England was in his best interests.
 He did not surrender Warbeck to England but instead provided him with a boat and told him to leave Scotland.

 7th July 1497